TalbotKnighton/trendify/docs/more_examples.md

 # Trendify Examples

+!!! warning

+    This particular page was AI-generated and not yet tested.
+Use it for ideas, but trust the rest of the documentation more until this warning is removed.

 This guide demonstrates how to use the various data products in Trendify.
 We'll create example data, generate different types of data products, and show how to process them.

 ## Setup